-There are two options for reporting a sexual assault or other sexual misconduct if you are a Hendrix student:
+There are two options for reporting sexual misconduct or a relationship violence incident if you are a Hendrix student:

 Report the crime to the Hendrix Public Safety Department (450-7711) or Conway Police Department (450-6120) or law enforcement jurisdiction in which it occurred.
 Reporting the crime does not mean you are ready to press charges.
 Once you have decided to press charges the evidence collected will be turned over to a Prosecuting Attorney (PA) and the PA will decide if a case can be made against the perpetrator.
 If a police report is filed and the incident occurred on campus it more than likely be forwarded to the Dean of Students.

 If you decide not to take legal action by contacting law enforcement a victim can seek college disciplinary action against the perpetrator by contacting the Dean of Students Office.
 Even if you do not file a police report initially, you always have the right to file a report later.
 Pursuing college conduct violation charges does not interfere in your rights to report the incident to local police.

 The following is a summary of the college conduct process that will be followed:

 An alleged violation of College standards or policies will first be investigated by an appropriate College official.
 This involves meeting with individuals involved in the situation and examining the circumstances of the complaint.
 The student in question receives a written description of the specific alleged violation of College standards or policies and information regarding the conduct process.
 Evidence regarding the alleged violation may be reviewed but not kept by the student.
 All reporting documentation remains in the student conduct folder.